 The completed assembly should look like this.

-Continue turning the lead screw until the 3D printed Z-axis mount is fully seated into the top of the plate and you can see the holes line up that we will be putting M8 screws through.
+Continue turning the lead screw until the plastic, Z-axis mount is fully seated into the top of the plate and you can see the holes lining up.

 Your assembly should now look like this.